tunroam/auth-server/README.md

 It also does not care about the need for proxying, since the `default` server only lets it reach the `inner-tunnel` if it does not needs to be proxied to a remote machine.

+## Possible solution to proxying

+If we are unable to implement it in freeradius, we can always generate freeradius config on the fly, start a new server and proxy it to that one....

+But this seems too ugly.